groupgets/purethermal1-uvc-capture/readme.md

 ## Raspberry Pi Setup
 Plug Raspberry Pi into HDMI display and connect keyboard/mouse.
 Must have Rasbian Stretch installed onto SD Card.
 Connect the Raspberry Pi to your local network/WiFi and open linux terminal to run build script or perform following terminal commands.

-## Build Script:
+## Build Script
 Big shout out to Jerry Pierre for creating a simply and easy to use raspberry pi build script which condenses all of the terminal commands into a simple shell script.
 Simply copy/save the build_pi_thermal_app.sh file in this repository to your raspberry pi and perform the following two commands in the terminal.
 The raspberry pi update/upgrade can take 15+ minutes and the package/software download & installation will take approximately 5 minutes.
 ```
 sudo chmod 775 build_pi_thermal_app.sh
 sudo ./build_pi_thermal_app.sh
 ```

-## Terminal Commands:
+## Terminal Commands
 If the build script does not work or you wish to do things manually, you can use the following terminal commands.
-Please feel free to email me if you need any help.

 ### System Update/Upgrade:
 ```